 It is not required that the foreign national be working on NIH-funded research; however, it can be helpful in documenting the importance of the research being conducted.

 HHS does not limit its sponsorship to ‘bench’ researchers, but will consider for waivers clinicians who are conducting research.
-To ensure that the individual is making substantive research contributions, however, a clinician should be prepared to document that he or she spends at least 30 hours per week on a research program.

 External Letters of Support.